OUR TEAM

 DAYNA MONROE

-Co-Founder Womens Warrior Hunt Retreats / Hunting Ambassador/ Co-programmer
+Womens Programs Committee/ Co-Founder Womens Warrior Hunt Retreats / Hunting Committee/ Co-programmer

 Dayna has had a love for the outdoors all her life.
 In her mid 20s, she discovered archery.
 She had a desire to procure her own meat with the cleanest form possible.
 She dove headfirst into learning everything she possibly could about bowhunting.
 She has learned from some of the best in the field and continues to seek out information.